 Subsections (A) and (B) describe the procedure at the hearing which follows the standard civil trial format.
 In certain actions, which include the assessment of fines, the imposition of sanctions, or the enforcement of administrative orders, the Department of Motor Vehicles, as the party seeking the enforcement, has the burden of proof.
 The decision is to be written with separate statements of fact and law.
-Issues raised in the proceedings but not addressed in the final decision are deemed denied. the burden of proof is the preponderance of the evidence.
+Issues raised in the proceedings but not addressed in the final decision are deemed denied.

 Subsection (D) provides for a motion for reconsideration of the decision of a hearing officer in a contested case.
 The hearing officer must decide the motion within thirty days or it is deemed denied.
-The time for filing an appeal begins to run from thirty days after the expiration of the thirty-day time limit for the issuance of the order.